7 Facts About Guide Dogs

 Despite several regulations and rules prohibiting animals in restaurants and other public places, in many countries, guide dogs are allowed almost everywhere with their owner.
 However, there are a few exceptions to this.
 For example, if an assistance dog owner wanted to visit someone who was in an Intensive Care Unit at a hospital it would be reasonable for the guide dog to be denied access due to hygiene and infection control policies.

 5. Guide Dogs are different on and off harness.

-When guide dogs are wearing their harness they know they need to work and be well behaved.
+When guide dogs are wearing their harness they know they need to work and be well-behaved.
 However, a guide dog can be very different when their harness is off.
-They can play, socialise and relax just like any other family dog.
+They can play, socialize and relax just like any other family dog.
 It’s also very important to never pat someone’s guide dog when it is wearing its harness as a distracted guide dog can be a safety risk for their handler who is relying on them.